Content Curation

 Think about trialing it amongst yourselves in the L&D department first.
 Doing this enables you to establish how the process works for different people and what needs adjusting.
 You can also hone your communication piece about why this is important and how to approach it.
 L&D really needs to model the behaviours it wants the rest of the organisation to follow.

-Technology is key to your content curation strategy
+Technology is key

 It’s almost impossible to talk about a content curation strategy without talking about technology and curated learning platforms.
 Technology is, of course, fundamental to curation.
 Without it, content curation wouldn't happen.
 Your technology has to enable connections to be made, resources to be shared and the right culture to flourish.
 And people have to know how to use it.
 Choosing the right technology, customising it to your organisation’s needs and ensuring employees know how to use it and want to use it are key aspect to consider when thinking about the best learning platform to use.